 To me the appeal of freehand quilting is that it prolongs the fun part-designing and figuring out what you’re going to do next.
 Thus the moment of creation lasts throughout the entire quilting process.
 Whether you enjoy sustaining the tension and surprises of creating as you go, or would simply like to eliminate the tedium of marking a quilt top, you might want to try setting out across an unmarked quilt, needle in hand, and see where it leads.

 Irregularities in complex, geometric quilting designs aren’t noticeable at first glance, as can be seen in the quilted “basket weave” set on point in the navy area.
 “Pumpkin seeds” in the small red squares and wide echo stitching in the turquoise squares serve as traditional Amish-style block fillers.
 Two horizontal parallel lines stitched first down the center of the feather pattern were the only “markings” for quilting.
 Freehand clamshells “grow” as they progress sideways on the quilt.
 The quilt’s title, “The Perfect Existential Object,” is handwritten on the tan block.

 For design inspiration and information on creating classic quilting patterns and variations, see:

 by Gwen Marston and Joe Cunningham (1993)

-Joe Cunningham of San Francisco, CA, has been a quiltmaker since 1979 and is currently at work on his eighth book about quilting.
+Author Joe Cunningham of San Francisco, California, has been a quiltmaker since 1979 and has authored many books about quilting.
 Prices were current at the time of publication (November 1997).

 Photos, except where noted: Scott Phillips; drawings: Bob La Pointe